 - Always be measured in responses whatever is thrown at you

-- Use commercial judgement in considering any financial division and try not to let emotions sway you
+- Use commercial judgement in considering any divorce settlement and try not to let emotions sway you

 - Try and keep lines of communication with your spouse open and in communicating choose your words carefully – do not use inflammatory language